Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 • IF YOU DO NOT USE AN AUTOMATED CONNECTION WITH CLAISY (via API or CMS connector), we will likely ask you for additional documents such as the invoice and shipping slip!

-• IN THE EVENT OF A DELAY IN YOUR PARCEL, it is advisable to report the delay to your Carrier freight broker AND to open a dispute on Claisy as a "draft": you are not required to upload any documents to do this.
-The date on which the draft is opened will be used to investigate your dispute and will allow you to be covered within 30 days.
+• IN THE EVENT OF A DELAY IN YOUR PACKAGE DELIVERY, we recommend that you report the delay to your Carrier shipping broker AND open a "draft" Dispute Claisy: you are not required to upload any documents to do so.
+The date on which the draft is opened will be used to investigate your Dispute will allow you to remain within the 30-day coverage period.

 • IF THERE IS ANY DOUBT ABOUT THE ACCURACY OF THE SUPPORTING DOCUMENTS or if we suspect manipulation, our teams reserve the right to request additional documents to ensure the legitimacy of the claim.
 Transparency is the key to a successful partnership.
-The documents requested above are the minimum required for us to process a claim, so we may ask you for additional information in order to conduct our "investigation" in the best possible way.
+The documents requested above are the minimum required for us to investigate a case, so we may ask you for additional information in order to conduct our "investigation" in the best possible way.

 • IF DOCUMENTS ARE BLOCKED BY A MARKETPLACE, please send us the correspondence with your customer that you have in your Inbox.